 Compactness and a step count feature on the Lifespan TR2000e folding treadmill are just two advantages to this attractive model.
 You also get the exclusive incline feature that simulates running uphill.
 Can you feel the burn already?

-The Lifespan TR2000 folding treadmill has an easy to read two-color backlit display showing calories burned, workout time, speed, incline, heart rate, distance traveled, and step count.
-The pre-set programs include 6 Incline and 5 Speed (each with 5 different intensity levels), 2 Custom User, and 2 MyZone Heart Rate Control workouts.
+The Lifespan TR2000e folding treadmill has an easy to read blue backlit display showing calories burned, workout time, speed, incline, heart rate, distance traveled, and step count.
+The pre-set programs include 2 heart rate 2 custom and 17 preset workouts.

 If you’ve already done some research on this model, you have likely seen the positive reviews on the Lifespan TR2000e folding treadmill, a model that has been around since 2007.